-- Change my eating habits.
+I didn’t change my eating habits.

-- Substitute food
+I didn’t Substitute food

-- Miss out any food groups.
+I didn’t Miss out on any food groups.

-Why keeping a food diary, works!
+Why does keeping a food diary work?

 If you monitor what you eat, you will realise what you are eating and see where your calories are being used up.
 It also makes you think about what you are eating before you eat it!
 It can also act as a good indicator of what foods you may be missing out of your diet.
 You will be surprised, but most people think they overeat when actually, evaluating a diary shows that they are not consuming enough!
 Fact.